DevMountain/node-bcrypt-mini/README.md

 # Project Summary

 In this project we'll use a package called `bcrypt` to authenticate users.
-Bcryot is a package based off the popular bcrypt hashing algorithm.
+Bcrypt is a package based off the popular bcrypt hashing algorithm.
 It exposes several functions that we can use to salt, hash, and compare our passwords without exposing the users plain-text password.

 ## Setup